davide-casiraghi/ci-global-calendar/README.md

 - composer install
 - copy .env.example .env
 - php artisan key:generate

-then go to your .env file and change database details
+- go to your .env file and change database details
+- import the database file in your mysql database

-Start then the server running: php artisan serve
+- start then the server running: php artisan serve